The Profinite Dimensional Manifold Structure of Formal Solution Spaces of Formally Integrable PDEs: Prof inite dimensional manifolds

-\item Assume that for $i\leq j$ one has given surjective linear maps $\lambda_{ij} : V_j \rightarrow V_i$ between real finite dimensional vector spaces such that \ref{IteSPS1} and \ref{IteSPS2} are satisfied.
-Then $\big( V_i , \lambda_{ij}\big) $ is a smooth projective system.
-For example, this situation arises in deformation quantization of symplectic manifolds when constructing the completed symmetric tensor algebra of a finite dimensional real vector space; see \cite{PflDQSO} for details.
-Of course, a simpler example is given by the canonical projections $\pi_{ij} : \IR^j \rightarrow \IR^i$ onto the first $i$ coordinates, hence $\big( \IR^i , \pi_{ij}\big) $ is a (non-trivial) smooth projective system.
+\item[b)] Assume that for $i\leq j$ one has given surjective linear maps $\lambda_{ij} \colon V_j \rightarrow V_i$ between real f\/inite dimensional vector spaces such that~\ref{IteSPS1} and~\ref{IteSPS2} are satisf\/ied.
+Then $( V_i , \lambda_{ij}) $ is a~smooth projective system.
+For example, this situation arises in deformation quantization of symplectic manifolds when constructing the completed symmetric tensor algebra of a~f\/inite dimensional real vector space; see~\cite{PflDQSO} for details.
+Of course, a simpler example is given by the canonical projections $\pi_{ij} \colon \IR^j \rightarrow \IR^i$ onto the f\/irst $i$ coordinates, hence $( \IR^i , \pi_{ij}) $ is a~(non-trivial) smooth projective system.

-\item In the structure theory of topological groups \cite{hof,BicLPG} one considers smooth projective systems $(\mathsf{G}_i,\eta_{ij})$ such that each $\mathsf{G}_j$ is a Lie Group and the $\eta_{ij}:\mathsf{G}_j\to \mathsf{G}_i$ are continuous group homomorphisms.
-See Example \ref{Ex:pfdmfd} \ref{ExLimLieProjSys} below for a precise description of the projective limits of such projective systems of Lie groups.
+\item[c)] In the structure theory of topological groups \cite{BicLPG, hof} one considers smooth projective systems $(\mathsf{G}_i,\eta_{ij})$ such that each $\mathsf{G}_j$ is a Lie group and the $\eta_{ij}\colon \mathsf{G}_j\to \mathsf{G}_i$ are continuous group homomorphisms.
+See Example~\ref{Ex:pfdmfd}(c) below for a precise description of the projective limits of such projective systems of Lie groups.